dcycle/dcycleu/_posts/2015-05-22-02-psychology-of-continuous-integration.md

 These all take time, and if you are in a rush to code some feature, you can avoid all or some of these best practices.
 This is known as technical debt because you are essentially borrowing against the future:

- * If you don't comment your code, you'll work faster, but some poor sucker (probably you) will spend hours, instead of minutes, figuring what out what the code is actually accomplishing.
+ * If you don't comment your code, you'll work faster, but in six months some poor sucker (probably you) will spend hours, instead of minutes, figuring what out what the code is actually accomplishing.
  * If you don't write automated tests, a fix to something seemingly unrelated will break a feature, probably just before a long weekend.

 Like monetary debt, technical debt is sometimes useful: if you're launching your site the next day, less comments and a faster deployment might be a good tradeoff.
 But like monetary debt, technical debt is not something you should ignore.

 Continuous integration limits technical debt because it provides a quality threshold under which your project is failing, so it's harder for you to lower the quality of your code too much for the sake of faster development.

-Right now, our quality threshold for a project to fail is really very low: if it's impossible to compile a site, the project should be in a failing state.
+With the CircleCI check we implemented in the previous class, our quality threshold for a project to fail is really very low: if it's impossible to compile a site, the project should be in a failing state.
 That's pretty obvious.
 However, once you have your CI server in place (as you do), over time you might want to increase your quality threshold.
 For example, your build might fail if:

  * automated tests are failing.
  * you don't have at least a certain percentage of comments in your code.
  * your CSS or HTML doesn't pass some industry-standard validation.
  * your test coverage (the percentage of code which actually runs during automated tests) is too low.

-Once your team has accepted these thresholds, everyone will want to avoid being the person who "broke" the project, quality will remain higher, and technical debut will accrue at a lower pace.
+Once your team has accepted these thresholds, everyone will want to avoid being the person who "broke" the project, quality will remain higher, and technical debt will accrue at a lower pace.

 Double your estimates
 -----

 So if you're borrowing less from the future to deploy code faster today, that effort has to come from somewhere: whatever you do will take longer because it will be of a higher quality.
 Furthermore, there is an effort in maintaining your CI server and scripts.

 All of this adds up (roughly) to doubling your estimates.
-Of course, this will pay you dividends in the future in the form of fewer bugs, less crises, and higher quality overall.
+Of course, this will pay for itself in the future in the form of fewer bugs, less crises, and higher quality overall.
 Practitioners of CI think the trade-off is worth it in the long-term.

 But CI is not a magic bullet, and you must decide if it is right for you.
 If you think it's not, you might want to reconsider taking this course!